-Compact Push to Lock
+Compact Composite Push to Lock

 - 3/16" Allen Wrench - 1.
-Loosen, but do not remove, the Allen screws in the wheel lock clamp.
+Loosen the Allen screws in the wheel lock clamp.
 See Figure 10-1. - 2.
 Adjust the position of the wheel lock clamp on the frame so the wheel stop embeds at least 3/16" into the tire when engaged in the locked position. - 3.
 Securely tighten the two Allen screws that secure the wheel lock clamp to the frame.

 - 3/16" Allen Wrench - 1.
-Loosen, but do not remove, the two Allen screws that secure the wheel lock clamp to the frame.
+Loosen the two Allen screws that secure the wheel lock clamp to the frame.
 See Figure 10-1. - 2.
 Slide the wheel lock out of the clamp. - 3.
 Slide the new wheel lock into the wheel lock clamp, but do not tighten the Allen screws. - 4.
-Follow the procedures under "Compact Push to Lock Adjusting" on page 10-1 to position and secure the new wheel lock.
+Follow the procedures under "Compact Composite Push to Lock Adjusting" on page 10-1 to position and secure the new wheel lock.